 1.Purpose

 Central to the educational mission of the University is the establishment of close working relationships between those charged with the responsibility to convey educational opportunities and those who benefit from them.
-Employee/student relationships characterized by familial, sexual, or romantic ties, however, create inherent complexities among members of a learning community.
+Employee/student relationships characterized by related persons or sexual or romantic ties, however, create inherent complexities among members of a learning community.
 As noted in the University’s Policy on Undue Favoritism, the intimate nature of these relationships calls into question the ability of the employee to objectively evaluate, supervise, or make decisions about the student with whom they are in a relationship.
-This can compromise the student’s access to an equitable educational environment and may provide grounds for complaint by other students when the relationship appears to convey undue advantage in the evaluation or supervision process.
-Though the relationship between two consenting adults in these circumstances would normally be merely a private matter, the unequal status of the parties in the employment or academic setting provides opportunities for one in a position of authority to favor or advance the other’s University-related interests.
+This can compromise the student’s access to an equitable educational environment and may provide grounds for complaint by other students when the relationship appears to convey an undue advantage in the evaluation or supervision process.
+Though the relationship between two consenting adults in these circumstances would normally be merely a private matter, the unequal status of the parties in the employment or academic setting provides opportunities for one in a position of authority to favor or advance the other’s university-related interests.
 Even where such influence is not exercised, the appearance of favoritism may lead those not so advantaged to doubt the integrity of the normal processes available for advancement.

 2.Scope